fridadavid/myswish-analyticproject-repo/README.md

 - I answered some of the questions in the task.

- Please i am open to learning new things. if there is any issue some were in my code. i open for corrections because the will help  me to grow.
+ Please i am open to learning new things. if there is any issue some were in my code. i  am open for corrections because this  will help  me to grow.
 Thanks David.